 Everybody likes their stuff well-sorted out.
 With labeled tabs, it is easy to find the right section and turn to the proper pages.
 This makes an efficiently organized teacher planner.
 Begin with how you like your ideas arranged.
 Don’t worry if you get new ideas every now and then, as long as you are doing it your way and it is working for you, then seeing them all neat and satisfying is enough to get you on the groove.

 There will always be important notes or pieces of paper you want to keep inside your planner pockets.
 These are purses located on the inside of the front cover, pocket partitions in the middle of the planner, or pockets at the back cover.
 Keeping important notes like names, appointments, or quick instructions will make your planning even more effective.
 You’re not missing every quick note that you’ve collected while on the go.
 Just see to it that you transfer them into your planner to save the information.

 Seeing the year at a glance allows you to have a separate calendar where you can mark the important dates in the monthly calendars.
 It makes you excited about the dates coming such as school events, public holidays, conferences, appointments, birthdays, and your personal time.
 Make your Monthlies attractive.
 Not only will it serve as an overview calendar but a thing that will strongly catch your attention.

 A plastic cover will keep the outside of your entire planner clean.
 But on top of it is a hack.
 Use the plastic cover to write quick notes that you can later transfer into the right pages and categories.
 Tricky?

 Don’t lose track.
-Make sure your most important details are written in sections that are located RIGHT UP FRONT AND CENTER.
-Just SEE TO IT you don’t insert quick reminders or notes in sections you seldom go.
+Make sure your most important details are written in sections that are located right up front and center.
+Just see to it that you don’t insert quick reminders or notes in sections you seldom go.
 This way you keep your thoughts aligned and focused.

 Do you have interesting tips to share?
-It would be great if you can leave them at the comments below.
+It would be great if you can leave them in the comments below.